Discover Conservation at Work Every Day

 The property’s diverse natural areas also include forests, reminiscent of woodlands once covering Kentucky’s landscape.
 Throughout Shaker Village, 500 native herbaceous and woody plants, including several rare species, have been identified.
 Shaker Village’s tree planting program includes more than 50 documented native tree species, including the endemic yellowwood along the Kentucky River Palisades.
 Other tree species include the Shumard oak, chinquapin oak, black walnut and tulip poplar.

 Discover a Model of Land, Habitat and Wildlife Restoration

 Successful model identified.
-KDFWR reports that Shaker Village is home to the highest concentration of native wild Northern Bobwhite quail in Kentucky.
+KDFWR reports that Shaker Village is home to one of the highest concentrations of native wild northern bobwhite quail in Kentucky.
 As a result, Shaker Village is recognized nationally as a model for successful habitat restoration.

 Land conservation enhanced.
 Unproductive lands are improving through soil erosion control and nutrient enrichment from decaying plants.

 Learning laboratory established.
 Shaker Village has become a research station for local, state and federal conservation partners.

 Many Shaker Village neighbors throughout the region are using our model to convert their own lands to native prairies.

 - Fields are allowed to grow without mowing for one year to build biomass for prescribed burns the following winter.

 - Non-native invasive plants are eradicated with controlled fire and herbicide applications.

 - Native grass and wildflower seeds are planted 0.25-inch deep with a no-till drill.